 The prank worked on so many levels.

+Matt Lamb’s seventeenth birthday, at Bowlapalooza, was widely open to anyone.
 Nobody was surprised that, yet again, the party wasn’t at his house.
-One kid had snuck onto the lawn and taken photos of his supposed house, but no kid had ever seen inside.
+One kid had snuck onto the lawn and taken photos of Matt’s supposed property, but no kid had ever seen inside.

-‘Ladies, gentlemen?’ he said to our stunned ensemble, hefting a bowling ball, ‘Shall we get down to business?’
+‘You niggas got PUNKED,’ he said to our stunned ensemble, hefting a bowling ball.
+‘Ladies?
+Gentlemen?
+Shall we get down to business?’

 Three strikes in a row earned him a bonus roll, and he came from behind to lead two, then three, then all the games.
 ‘Oh, sorry, have we started?’ he would say, tossing his bowling ball into the ten pin tonsils.

 Gemma was the first to turn 21, or was it 25?
 She’d always lived a couple of months more of life than the rest of us.
 She’d been scarred and scared and shocked by what was out there in the future.
-The cold cruel grownup world had pocked her cream skin, made her voice sharp, made the gas flame of optimism in her eyes dwindle and die.
-She was getting fat around the arms and she carried heft in her hips.
+The cold cruel grownup world had pocked her cream skin, made her voice sharp, made any optimism in her eyes dwindle and die.

+Her party was in a country barn in a cornfield.
+People heaped pallets and broken armchairs on the bonfire.
 There were shitloads of new faces at the party.
 It wasn’t a school thing anymore now we were all in our 20s.
 Our circle been infiltrated by new people from other schools, other codes.
 Churchies, musos, thugs, personal trainers.
 New haircuts.
 Adult jobs.
-Some kids even trained as teachers and went to work at our school.
+Some kids even trained as teachers and went to work at our old school.

 Out among the gravel and cornrows Gemma went from group to group, squinting into the black to check on each of us.
+She was getting fat around the arms and she carried heft in her hips.
 She’d been partying since she was 10.
 Tonight was just work to her.
-We asked her how were things at the supermarket and she snorted.
+We asked her how were things at the supermarket and she snorted and sucked her ciggy.
 She was working full time as a massage therapist, now, well, with some sideline stuff as an escort.
 Her voice had sunk so deep it seemed to thud on the ground.

 New tidbits about Matt Lamb emerged first as a trickle, then a spout.
 B-sides, offcuts, demos.
 Undiscovered insight.
-There was one new story about the time Matt Lamb persuaded girl scouts that came to his door to give him six packets of cookies, which he promised to on-sell and – at a later date – return profit to the scout troupe.
+There was one new story about the time Matt Lamb persuaded girl scouts that came to his door to give him a dozen packets of cookies, which he promised to on-sell and – at a later date – return profit to the scout troupe.
 Of course he ate half the cookies and threw the rest at the neighbour’s labrador.